 Can the court set aside a default judgment of its own accord?

-What if a defendant responds quickly in applying to set aside a default judgment?
+What if a defendant reacts quickly in applying to set aside a default judgment?

-If you are a claimant who has made an application for default judgment, then it’s advisable to think carefully about how you react if your opponent moves quickly in objecting to the judgment.
-In this instance, it would be wise to consider giving consent before any application to set aside made by the defendant is heard by the court, so as to avoid any adverse cost consequences.
+If you are a claimant who has made an application for default judgment, then you should think carefully about how you react if your opponent moves quickly in objecting to the judgment.
+In this instance, it would be wise to consider giving consent before any application to set aside made by the defendant is heard by the court, so as to avoid any cost consequences.

 You can find the circumstances in which the court must set aside a default judgment in CPR 13.2.
 These include the following: